polyactis/pegaflow/pegaflow/example/README.md

-# 1. An example to inherit Workflow.py
+# TOC

 - [1.
 An example to inherit Workflow.py](#1-an-example-to-inherit-workflowpy)
   - [1.1.
 Test on a Condor cluster](#11-test-on-a-condor-cluster)
+# 1. An example to inherit Workflow.py

-[WordCountFiles.py](WordCountFiles.py) is an Object-Oriented example that runs `wc` (word-count) on all files with a given suffix in an input folder.
+- [WordCountFiles.py](WordCountFiles.py) is an Object-Oriented example that runs `wc` (word-count) on all files with a given suffix in an input folder.

-[WCFiles_Function.py](WCFiles_Function.py) provides the same function as [WordCountFiles.py](WordCountFiles.py), but is written in a procedural-programming way.
+- [WCFiles_Function.py](WCFiles_Function.py) provides the same function as [WordCountFiles.py](WordCountFiles.py), but is written in a procedural-programming way.
 No classes.

-[submit.sh](submit.sh) is a workflow submit script that invokes pegasus-plan.
-It also generates `sites.xml`, a configuration file specific to your workflow (where to store job files, where to run jobs, where to transfer final output). `sites.xml` will be copied into the workflow submit folder (submit/...), during the planning phase.
+The two programs above also generate `pegasus.properties` and `sites.yml`, a configuration file specific to your workflow (where to store job files, where to run jobs, where to transfer final output). `sites.yml` will be copied into the workflow submit folder (submit/...), during the planning phase.
 Overwriting it is OK.

+- [submit.sh](submit.sh) is a workflow submit script that invokes pegasus-plan.
-[pegasusrc](pegasusrc) contains a few pre-set Pegasus settings that [submit.sh](submit.sh) will read from.
+- pegasus.properties, formerly [pegasusrc](pegasusrc), contains a few pre-set Pegasus settings that [submit.sh](submit.sh) will read from.
+- pegasusrc is no longer needed.

-A user should copy both [submit.sh](submit.sh) and [pegasusrc](pegasusrc) to his/her running environment.
+- A user should copy both [submit.sh](submit.sh) to his/her running environment.

 To get help on the arguments of [WordCountFiles.py](WordCountFiles.py) or [WCFiles_Function.py](WCFiles_Function.py):